 Verify Contracts

 Verifying your smart contract makes its source code publicly visible and auditable on the block explorer, creating transparency and trust.
-Here are the recommended methods to verify contracts on the Sonic mainnet explorer and the Sonic Blaze testnet explorer.
+Here are the recommended methods to verify contracts on the Sonic mainnet explorer and the Sonic testnet explorer.

 The most streamlined way to verify contracts is using Hardhat with hardhat-toolbox: